Home Corporate Hackathon Guide Measuring Hackathon Success

 Treating each hackathon as an isolated event

-A single hackathon scorecard is informative.
-A program of hackathons measured against the same framework is diagnostic.
-Without baselines, you can't tell whether a 25% submission validity rate is great or terrible.
+A single measurement report is informative.
+A programme of hackathons measured against the same framework is diagnostic.
+Without baselines, you cannot tell whether a 25% submission validity rate is great or terrible.
 With baselines across three or four events, the picture is clear.

 Run the framework consistently across events.
-Treat one-off measurements skeptically.
+Treat one-off measurements sceptically.

-The single best signal that hackathon measurement is working
+The single best signal that measurement is working

 You can answer the question "what happened to project #7 from our hackathon last March?" with a clear, sourced answer that includes which review meeting evaluated it, who owns the follow-up, and what the current status is.
-If that question generates a long pause and a "let me check," the framework isn't running yet — regardless of what the dashboards say.
+If that question generates a long pause, the framework is not running yet — regardless of what the dashboards say.

-The following is a hypothetical example of a scorecard report from a first-time three-day internal AI hackathon at a financial services firm — written to illustrate the format, not based on any specific company.
+The following is a hypothetical example from a first-time three-day internal hackathon at a financial services firm — written to illustrate the format, not based on any specific company.
 It shows what the framework produces when applied to a single event, six months later.
-First events rarely hit every target.
-The point of the scorecard is not the score itself — it is the specific corrective actions the scorecard makes visible.

 Metric Target Actual Interpretation